-As a recommendation to attending the seminar, basic knowledge about semantic technologies and concepts should be available.
-This may be acquired by attending one of the following lectures - Wissensmanagement, Semantic Web Technologies 1, Semantic Web Technologies 2 or by studying related literature.
-Furthermore the topic entrepreneurship should be of interest.

-6.99 Course: Digital Health [T-WIWI-109246] Т Prof. Dr. Ali Sunyaev Responsible: Organisation: KIT Department of Economics and Management Part of: M-WIWI-104403 - Critical Digital Infrastructures M-WIWI-104813 - Information Systems: Internet-based Markets and Services Credits Grading scale Recurrence Version Туре 4,5 Grade to a third Examination of another type Each winter term 3 Events WT 20/21 2511402 Digital Health 2 SWS Lecture / Sunyaev, Thiebes, Schmidt-Kraepelin Exams WT 20/21 7900068 Digital Health Sunyaev ST 2021 7900062 Digital Health Sunyaev
+6.98 Course: Digital Health [T-WIWI-109246]

+Organisation: KIT Department of Economics and Management Part of: M-WIWI-104403 - Critical Digital Infrastructures

+M-WIWI-104813 - Information Systems: Internet-based Markets and Services

+Туре Credits Grading scale Recurrence Version Examination of another type 4,5 Grade to a third Each winter term 3

+Events

+WT 21/22 2511402 Digital Health 2 SWS Lecture Sunyaev, Thiebes, Schmidt-Kraepelin

+Exams Exams

+ST 2021 7900062 Digital Health Sunyaev

+WT 21/22 7900068 Digital Health Sunyaev

-Alternative exam assessment (written elaboration, presentation, peer review, oral participation) according to §4(2),3 of the examination regulation.
+Alternative exam assessment (written elaboration, presentation, peer review, oral participation) according to \$4(2),3 of the examination regulation.
 Details of the grading will be announced at the beginning of the course.
 The examination is only offered to first-time writers in the winter semester, but can be repeated in the following summer semester.